mcodiglione/3dont/threedont/app/DESIGN.md

 it was impossible to extend the TCP interface with new capabilities, so I wrote a wrapper for the ui that can call ui's slots from another thread.
-This is the responsible code:
+This is an example of the responsible code:
 ```
 QMetaObject::invokeMethod(mainWindow, "addButton", Qt::QueuedConnection, Q_ARG(QString, "New Button"));
 ```